peter/jsonapitest/README.md

 This is a test framework targeted at JSON REST APIs.
 It comes in the form of a Node.js package called `jsonapitest` that is available on the command line to run your tests.
 Tests are specified in JSON files and grouped into test suites.
-Each test contains a list of API calls with assertions about the response.
+Each test contains a list of API calls with assertions.
 The framework supports using JSON Schema to validate the structure of responses.
 All HTTP traffic is logged extensively by the test runner to help debug test failures.
-Any data (database records, user credentials etc.) that the tests need are specified in JSON format and this data can be interpolated into the API calls.
+Any data (database records, user credentials etc.) that the tests need are specified in JSON format and is easily interpolated into API calls.
+You can extend and customize the framework with your own assertion functions, HTTP client, or logger.

 ## Table of Contents